GBHyland/Automate-Custom-UI/Create-Custom-UI.md

 11. Next, you'll need to open a Terminal window at the root directory of the downloaded source code.
 If this is new to you, here are the ways you can easily do this:
     - **Using Visual Studio Code:** In VSCode, use the **File** drop down selection at the top of the window and select _Open Folder_.
 Navigate to and select the folder of the downloaded source code.
 Once opened, you'll notice that the file heirarchy will be on the left side panel, which will give you access to open and edit files within the UI structure for later.
 To open a terminal window, select the **Terminal** drop-down at the top of the window and select _New Terminal_.
 A terminal panel will open at the bottom of VS code placing you in the directory of the folder you opened in this step.
 You're now ready to proceed to the next step of running the terminal commands.
     - **MAC OS: Using Terminal outside of VS Code:** Using your file explorer (Finder), navigate to the folder of your downloaded source code.
 RIGHT-CLICK on the folder and select _services_ from the right-click menu.
 Select _New Terminal at Folder_ from the menu.
 A terminal window should open at the file location.
 You're now ready to proceed to the next step of running the terminal commands.
-**Running Terminal commands:**
+12. **Running Terminal commands:** You're almost done!
     - Install all the necessary dependencies by running the following command in Terminal: ```npm i```
     - Set up the environment variables by running the following command in Terminal: ```npm run setenv```
       - At the time of this writing, this command will print a long string of information which may include some warnings and deprication messages.
 As long as the final message looks like this screenshot, you are good to go!
 ![alt text](images/set-env-confirm.jpeg "Environment variables confirmed.")
     - Run the application by running the following command: ```npm start workspace-hxp```
       - Once building the UI is complete it should launch automatically in a browser window, but in case it does not you can view the UI manually by opening your browser and navigating to this address: ```http://localhost:4200/```
-12. Your Custom UI should launch in the web browser and will look like the default UI.
-You are now ready to make edits to the Custom UI and view the results from this local dev environment.
+13. Your Custom UI should launch in the web browser and will look like the default UI.
 Some things to note:
     - Your local UI will be running in your localhost.
 Remember to STOP the local UI whenever you are done testing it (and before proceeding to the next section).
 You can stop the local environment from running by pressing CTRL+C in the terminal window.
-    - Being an asynchronous Angular environment, most changes can be made to the files while the UI is running and viewing edited files will automatically update/refresh the UI when an edited file is saved.
-Good luck!
+    - Being an asynchronous Angular environment, most changes can be made to the files while the UI is running.
+Editing and saving a file will automatically update/refresh the UI.

 ### Creating a Plugin and a Page
 **Summary:** A Plugin is first necessary in order to create a Page, so don't skip step 1.
 A Page loads into the main content window of the UI.
 This guide will show you how to create and customize your own page and add a button for navigation.
 1. **Creating a Plugin:** Open a Terminal window at the root directory of the downloaded source code (if not already open from the previous section).
-Paste and execute the command below to a plugin for your page:
+Paste and execute the command below to create a plugin for your page:
 **NOTE: I called my plugin"coffee-time".
 Replace the text "coffee-time" in this command line with the title you want to use.
 This will not be the formal name of your page, just the behind-the-scenes name for your plugin.
 For simplicity, feel free to use my plugin and page names unless you prefer your own names.**
 ```
 npx nx generate @hyland/extend:plugin --name coffee-time --author "Greg Bousley" --addTranslations true